UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 53.5, is three points greater than Friday's over/under.

-- This contest's over/under is 4.7 points more than the 45.8 these two squads combine to allow per game this season.
+- This contest's total is 4.7 points above the 45.8 these two squads combine to surrender per game this season.

 - Blazers games have an average total of 50.1 points this season, 0.4 fewer than Friday's over/under.